-- The surf reels used in U14 and under March Past and R&R competition may be reduced to approximately 75% of those outlined in this specification.
-Such reels should be branded in minimum 25mm letters "Demonstration Use Only". - For March Past and U15 and under R&R where it is permitted to use a reel equipped with less than the full length surf line, the internal diameter of the drum may be increased or an insert used provided that the reel is branded in minimum 25mm letters "Demonstration Use Only".
+- The surf reels used in the U12 to U13 age (but not U13 U15 combined age) R&R competition and the U14 and under March Past (but not U13 U15 combined age) March Past competition may be reduced to approximately 75% of the dimensions outlined in this specification.
+Such reels should be branded in minimum 25mm letters "Demonstration Use Only". - Full sized reels are to be used in U15 and over March Past and U14 and over R&R competition. - For March Past and the non-swimming 5 Person R&R event where it is permitted to use a reel equipped with less than the full length surf line, the internal diameter of the drum may be increased, or an insert used provided that the reel is branded in minimum 25mm letters "Demonstration Use Only".